cellularmitosis/logs/20180124-25c-chamber/README.md

 ## run3:

 - p: 0.75, i: 0.075, d: 0
-- set: 400
+- set point: 400
 - period: 300ms

-the unit left regulation overnight, when the temperature in my apartment dropped (went to bed at 71F, woke up at 9am at 67F).
+The unit left regulation overnight, when the temperature in my apartment dropped (went to bed at 71F, woke up at 9am at 67F).

 ![](1516867509-run3/shot1.png)